 Who can seek therapy from Mike?
 Anyone!
 His education, continual training, and experiences have set him up to work with many people groups, cultures, faiths, and world views.
-As well, Mike wants to make sure you get the best therapy, so if for some reason he believes you'd be better served by someone else, he is open to sharing that and referring you to those people.
+As well, Mike wants to make sure you get the best therapy, so if for some reason he believes you'd be better served by someone else, he is open to sharing that and referring you to those therapists he has experience with.
 Mike values his Christian faith yet in counseling your values are what he will work with as those are the values you live with; in fact, Mike's Christian faith excels his ability to work with you where you are at regardless of your values being different or similar from his.
 Mike has learned to live in grace and let others walk in gracefully in their own path.

 Mike holds a Masters of Science in Counseling, Marriage and Family Therapy emphasis from the University of Phoenix, Sacramento Valley Campus where he graduated with the honors of a 4.0 GPA.
 He also holds an Adult Education Teaching Credential, Basic Education & Sociology from California State University, Sacramento.
-He received his Bachelors of Science in Psychology, with a minor in Religious Studies, Christian emphasis from the University of California at Davis.
+He received his Bachelors of Science in Psychology, with a Minor in Religious Studies, Christian emphasis from the University of California at Davis.
 Mike worked over 23 years serving adults with developmental disabilities as an Adult Vocational Teacher and as the Associate Executive Director at the non-profit Southside Art Center (www.southsideartcenter.com; now called Southside Unlimited).
 Mike also served for nearly 20 years as the Advisor and Administrator for People First of California, Inc., a statewide non-profit agency run by and for people with developmental disabilities.
 Mike served as an LMFT and the Program Manager of HOPE Counseling Center providing Human Resources, Oversight, and Training for the staff there from December 2016 until August 2018.

 Mike lives in the greater Sacramento area with his amazing wife.
 Mike has been honored to raise four amazing sons and was blessed to experience the joys of adoption in raising these sons.
 Mike now also gets to enjoy being a grandfather to 2 grandsons.
 Mike enjoys paint-balling, hiking, reading, camping, and being active with his church.
 Mike, along with his wife Lynnae, have a heart mission to reach out to youth and young adults who desire to know they are valued people on this earth.
-To that end they have been active most of their lives with youth and college age ministries, care counseling ministries, prayer ministries, foreign short term missions, crisis chaplaincy training, foster care volunteering, and adoption.
+To that end they have been active most of their lives with youth and college-age ministries, care-counseling ministries, prayer ministries, foreign short term missions, crisis chaplaincy, foster care volunteering, and adoption.
 Though you may only see him in the therapy office, know there is a fantastic wife and supportive family and friends behind him who in addition to his faith in God has helped him to be the man and therapist he is today, to which he is continually thankful for!